Athena-Home-Loans/keydra/docs/_sources/providers.rst.txt

 ======

 Provides password rotation and distribution support for Splunk.
-Rotation allows for Splunk account passwords or HEC tokens to be rotated, while Distribute allows you to save passwords from other providers in Splunk apps, like Qualys or AWS.
+Rotation allows for Splunk account passwords to be rotated, while Distribute allows you to save passwords from other providers in Splunk apps, like Qualys or AWS.

+Rotation can be done on only one Splunk instance at a time.

 Rotation generates a new 32 character password (using AWS Secrets Manager) and changes the Splunk password for the account corresponding to the "key" value in the secret.
-This change is made on all Splunk hosts defined in the "hosts" key of the secret.
+This change is made on the Splunk host defined within the "config" section) of the secret.

 An example secret spec to rotate a Splunk user password and store in AWS Secrets Manager: